-The NEOs of the Corporation in 2021 were lain Stewart, CEO; Wayne King, CFO; Arnie Stefaniuk, Vice-President, Land Development; Brian Whitwell, Vice-President, Asset Management; and Parveshindera Sidhu, President, Genesis Builders Group Inc. and Vice-President, Home Building (Mr. Stefaniuk, Mr. Whitwell and Mr. Sidhu, collectively the "Vice-Presidents").
+The NEOs of the Corporation in 2022 were lain Stewart, CEO; Wayne King, CFO; Arnie Stefaniuk, Vice-President, Regional Planning; Brian Whitwell, Vice-President, Asset Management and Parveshindera Sidhu, President, Genesis Builders Group Inc. and Vice-President, Home Building (Mr. Stefaniuk, Mr. Whitwell and Mr. Sidhu, collectively, the "Vice-Presidents").
+Effective November 2, 2022, Mr. Whitwell and Mr. Sidhu were each promoted to the position of Senior Vice President (Mr. Whitwell and Mr. Sidhu, collectively the "Senior Vice-Presidents"), however no change to their compensation was made for 2022 (with changes to their compensation effective January 1, 2023).

-The compensation plan for the NEOs in 2021 consisted of a base salary, a discretionary annual cash bonus and participation in the Corporation's long-term incentive plans consisting of the Corporation's PUP (discussed below) and deferred share unit plan ("DSU Plan" and together with the PUP, collectively, the "LTIP")).
+The compensation plan for the NEOs in 2022 consisted of a base salary, a discretionary annual cash bonus, participation in the Corporation's long-term incentive plans consisting of the Corporation's PUP (discussed below) and DSU Plan (the DSU Plan together with the PUP, collectively, the "LTIP"), and benefits.
 As discussed below, in 2021 NEOs ceased to be eligible to receive grants of Options under the Option Plan.

-During late 2020, the Governance and Compensation Committee and Board reviewed the Corporation's approach to long term compensation and considered the ability to continue to motivate and retain qualified and experienced employees who contribute to the long-term success of the business and ensure incentive compensation adequately rewards performance.
+The Governance and Compensation Committee and Board reviewed the Corporation's approach to long term compensation in late 2020 and considered the ability to continue to motivate and retain qualified and experienced employees who contribute to the long-term success of the business and ensure incentive compensation adequately rewards performance.
 In January 2021, a revised long-term compensation approach with elements more directly tied to value creation and performance was approved by the Board including the adoption of a performance unit plan ("PUP") providing for the grant of performance units ("Units") to participants.
 The Board also (i) cancelled all existing Options for the NEOs; (ii) determined that no further grants of Options will be made under the Option Plan to the NEOs; and (iii) reduced the DSU vesting period from four years to three years for all future DSUs awarded.
+The Governance and Compensation Committee and Board reviewed the Corporation's approach to long term compensation in 2022 and no changes were made.